youshy/old-blog/_posts/2020-07-01-Tales-of-Devops-and-Go-Part-III.md

 In the next part we'll check the setup of SonarCloud to make it all work together!

-And if you want to learn why Go is useful when you're doing DevOps, check out my blog post on ECS website - this is what we do daily.
+And if you want to learn why Go is useful when you're doing DevOps, check out my blog post on [ECS website](https://ecs.co.uk/resources/why-devops-engineers-should-know-go/) - this is what we do daily.
 And we do it good!
-Check the blogpost [HERE](https://ecs.co.uk/resources/why-devops-engineers-should-know-go/)!
-(Also written by yours truly)
+(Post also written by yours truly)